-Adrenaline junkies and adventure-seeking travelers should make their way to Thailand, where there are loads of activities to choose from that will certainly get your heart pumping.
+Adrenaline junkies and adventure-seeking travellers should make their way to Thailand for a whole host of activities to choose from.
 Whether you want to explore unseen Thailand via bicycle or fly through its dense jungles from a zip line cable, there are plenty of ways to let out your inner adventurer while visiting the Land of Smiles.
-So, take a look at our adventurous traveler’s guide to Thailand to get some adrenaline-fueled ideas.

-Thailand’s lush jungles are home to some of the best views, diverse flora, and rare wildlife in Southeast Asia.
+Thailand’s lush jungles are home to some of the best views, diverse flora and rare wildlife in Southeast Asia.
 It’s these three things that make Thailand a must-see destination for those who want to explore incredible jungle environments on foot.
-Some of the best places to go trekking include the popular city of Chiang Mai, Chiang Rai, and Mae Sariang.
+Some of the best places to go trekking include the popular city of Chiang Mai, Chiang Rai and Mae Sariang.
 You can do as little as a day’s trekking or be hiking through the mountains for weeks at a time, depending on your skill level and the company you decide to book with.
-Try Pooh Eco-Trekking for a truly ethical adventure, 8Adventures for 3, 4.5 and 6 hour treks, and Trekking Collective for an authentic, locally-led experience.
+Try Pooh Eco-Trekking for a truly ethical adventure, 8Adventures for a range of treks and Trekking Collective for an authentic, locally-led experience.

-If you don’t feel like trekking through the jungle but still want to see it up close and personal, zip lining is the next best (if not better) way to see Thailand’s greenery.
-There’s nothing like taking that initial step off a platform 20 meters in the air to fly through the jungle.
-This is one of the most exhilarating things to do while traveling in Thailand, and group tours and humorous guides are sure to make your trip an unforgettable one.
+If you don’t feel like trekking through the jungle but still want to see it up close and personal, zip lining is the next best way to see Thailand’s greenery.
+There’s nothing like taking that initial step off a platform high in the air to fly through the jungle.
+This is one of the most exhilarating things to do while traveling in Thailand, with group tours and humorous guides sure to make your trip an unforgettable one.
 Some of our favorite zip lining companies include Flight of the Gibbon, Flying Hanuman and Treetop Tour.